vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

 - By CHANGING the AD of a STATIC Tuyến đường, you can make it less preferred than ROUTES learned by a DYNAMIC Định tuyến Giao thức to the same DESTINATION (make sure the AD is HIGHER than the Định tuyến Giao thức’s AD!)
 - This kind of Tuyến đường is called a ‘FLOATING STATIC Tuyến đường’
 - The Tuyến đường will be inactive (not in the Định tuyến TABLE) unless the Tuyến đường learned by the DYNAMIC Định tuyến Giao thức is removed.
-    - **Ex:** The remote Router stops ADVERTISING it for some reason, or an Giao diện failure causes an ADJACENCY with a NEIGHBOR to be lost.
+    - **Ex:** The remote Router stops ADVERTISING it for some reason, or an Interface failure causes an ADJACENCY with a NEIGHBOR to be lost.

 ---

 LINK STATE Định tuyến PROTOCOLS

-- When using a LINK STATE Định tuyến Giao thức, every Router creates a ‘connectivity map’ of the Mạng
+- When using a LINK STATE Định tuyến Giao thức, every Router creates a ‘connectivity map’ of the Network
 - To allow this, each Router ADVERTISES information about its INTERFACES (connected NETWORKS) to its NEIGHBOURS.
-These ADVERTISEMENTS are passed along to the other ROUTERS, until all ROUTERS in the Mạng develop the same map of the Mạng
+These ADVERTISEMENTS are passed along to the other ROUTERS, until all ROUTERS in the Network develop the same map of the Network
 - Each Router independently uses this MAP to calculate the BEST ROUTES to each DESTINATION
 - LINK STATE PROTOCOLS use more resources (CPU) on the Router, because MORE information is shared.
-- However, LINK STATE PROTOCOLS tend to be FASTER in reacting to CHANGES in the Mạng than DISTANCES VECTOR PROTOCOLS
+- However, LINK STATE PROTOCOLS tend to be FASTER in reacting to CHANGES in the Network than DISTANCES VECTOR PROTOCOLS